-The HIP program provides funding for activities eligible under section 133(b) of title 23, United States Code (U.S.C.).
-The Department of Transportation Appropriations Acts of 2018, 2019, 2020 and 2021 has set aside funds for this program, including suballocation to urbanized areas.
+The HIP Program provides funding for activities eligible under Section 133(b) of Title 23, United States Code (U.S.C.).
+The Department of Transportation Appropriations Acts of 2018, 2019, 2020 and 2021 have set aside funds for this program, including suballocation to urbanized areas.
 In 2019, 2020 and 2021, the appropriation also included funding specifically for the Bridge Replacement and Rehabilitation Program.
-These specific funds were apportioned to the States based on total deck area of bridges classified as in poor condition in each qualifying State.
+These specific funds were apportioned to the states based on total deck area of bridges classified as in poor condition in each qualifying state.